 This does not mean sitting back and saying, “God, fix me.”
 It’s an active process in which you cooperate with God.
-It will take many different forms depending on the brokenness you and your spouse bring to the marriage, and the circumstances life brings.
-It will mean things like learning how to forgive, learning how to communicate, and pursuing healthy intimacy.
-It will involve things like developing skills in finances, parenting, emotional resilience, and healthy boundaries.
+It will take many different forms depending on the brokenness you and your spouse bring to the relationship, and the circumstances life brings.
+You’ll need to learn things such as how to forgive, learning how to communicate, and pursuing healthy intimacy.
+This will involve things like developing skills in finances, parenting, emotional resilience, and healthy boundaries.
 It will include learning to have an open heart, and what loving well is all about.

 And here’s the best news of all.
 This treatment will work for you regardless of whether your spouse agrees to take the treatment or not.

 This treatment will not guarantee absence of pain.
 It doesn’t even guarantee your marriage will be saved.
 Your spouse’s vote plays a huge role in those questions.

 But whatever happens with your marriage, YOU can be healed.
 YOU can be changed.
 YOU can fulfill the purpose God has for your life.